Best Wine Bars in Bend, OR

 Snacks: Nuts, olives, cheese, charcuterie, chocolate.

-The Bend Wine Bar is a small-production winemaker as well as tasting room.
+The Bend Wine Bar is a small-production winemaker and tasting room.
 They source grapes from small family vineyards in Oregon and Washington to create their wines, each of which represents a single vineyard.
-You may recognize these wines from The Portland Wine Bar in downtown Portland or The Winery at Manzanita at the Oregon Coast.
+You may recognize these wines from The Portland Wine Bar in downtown Portland or The Winery at Manzanita on the Oregon Coast.
 Look for the distinctive black dog (in honor of the owner’s dog) on the label.
-We’re fans of the 2020 Pinot Noir, which we first tasted out at the coast.
-We enjoyed the Bend location just as much.
+I’m a fan of the 2020 Pinot Noir, which I first tasted out at the coast.
+I enjoyed the Bend location just as much.
 It’s laid-back and fun with a roll-up garage door adding an industrial feel to a casual and trendy space.

 Va Piano

 Seating: Indoor and outdoor patio.
-Reservations available but not required.
+Reservations are available but not required.

 Wines: Glasses, flights, and bottles.
-Beer, cider, hard seltzer, and hard kombucha also available.
+Beer, cider, hard seltzer, and hard kombucha are also available.

 Cost: Glasses $10-25, flights $25, bottles $24-100+.